How A Depression-Era Park Became A Favorite Rapid City Attraction

 A Historical Timeline

 Little-known fact: Every city has a dark past.
 The ridge where Dinosaur Park is located was once known as Hangman’s Hill.
 You can imagine what happened here.
 In 1877, three horse thieves, two guilty and one who rode into town with the wrong folks, were captured and brought to the hill.
-The remnants of the tree can still be seen and is now a grim symbol of the past.
+The remnants of the tree can still be seen near the park on Skyline Drive and is now a grim symbol of the past.

-Today, Dinosaur Park is the only destination in the area where you can actually climb on dinosaurs.
-I imagine you won’t have any issue convincing your children to visit this park.
-But if you do, this is the sell.
-Rapid City does have a few museums with actual Dinosaur skeletons, but your kids won’t be able to climb them (my three year old has asked).
+Today, Dinosaur Park is the only destination in the area where you’re allowed to climb on the dinosaurs.
+It makes for fun photo opportunities and lets imaginations (young and old) soar.
+Rapid City does have a few museums with Dinosaur skeletons, but your kids won’t be able to climb them (my three year old has asked).
 It’s also quite safe to climb – and not just because they don’t move.
-While their scale is generally correct, they weren’t ever created reflecting the true dinosaur anatomy.
-Natural elements and aging have also degraded some of the sharper features, like the teeth on the tyrannosaurus rex and tail spikes on the stegosaurus.
-But not much else has changed.
+While their scale is generally correct, they don’t reflect what we know today about true dinosaur anatomy.
+Natural elements and aging have also degraded some of the sharper features, like the teeth on the Tyrannosaurus Rex and tail spikes on the Stegosaurus.
 The park is also free, which makes it easier to say “yes” to persistent family members.

-Speaking of great views, Dinosaur Park serves as a trailhead for Skyline Wilderness Trail – a 150-acre wilderness with excellent hiking and biking.
+Speaking of great views, Dinosaur Park serves as a trailhead for Skyline Wilderness Trail – a 150-acre piece of urban wilderness with excellent hiking and biking.